 PROVINCIAL AUDIT OUTCOMES

-The AG made this finding on Limpopo in the 2020-2021 consolidated general report on the local government audit outcomes.
+The AG made this finding in the 2020-2021 consolidated general report on the local government audit outcomes.

-Daily Maverick has published these articles on municipal audit outcomes of each province, since the AG’s report release in June:
+Daily Maverick has published stories on the municipal audit outcomes of several provinces:

 - Levels of financial stress — The best and worst municipal performers in KwaZulu-Natal